ChuongNg1996/jetbot-ros-speech-control/README.md

 * [Jetbot](https://jetbot.org/master/), which is a differential wheeled robot and its ros package [jetbot_ros](https://github.com/dusty-nv/jetbot_ros) for motor control.
 * [Speech Recognition](https://github.com/Uberi/speech_recognition#readme) module with [Pocketsphinx Python](https://github.com/bambocher/pocketsphinx-python) library for OFFLINE recognition.

 For simplicity, it is assumed that the microphone is directly connected to Jetbot wired or wirelessly.
-The author, however, used a laptop to process the voice command and send ROS command through WIFI to Jetbot.
+The author, however, used a laptop to process the voice command and send ROS command through WIFI to Jetbot, which will be discussed shortly.

 ## Installation
 * Install Python.